 The main key to using grinding trimmers is to start slow, reward often, and only apply them for 3-4 seconds on each pass because the friction produces heat which can burn your dog quickly.

-Learning to trim your dog’s nail takes time.
+Learning to clip your own dog nails at home takes time.
 Here are 11 Dog Nail Trimming Tips to help you get started.

 Ask an Expert